Tuition fees for EU students

 You won't be eligible for undergraduate, postgraduate or advanced learner financial support or loans from Student Finance England.
 But you may be able to apply for other forms of financial support.

 What if I am part of the EU Settlement Scheme?

-If you're an an EU, EEA or Swiss national and have been granted settled status under the EU Settlement Scheme, you' generally be eligible for home fee status, tuition fee and maintenance support if you have been ordinarily resident in the UK and Islands for at least 3 years.
+Current information suggests if you are an an EU, EEA or Swiss national and have been granted 'settled' status under the EU Settlement Scheme, you'll generally be eligible for home fee status, tuition fee and maintenance support if you have been ordinarily resident in the UK and Islands for at least 3 years.
 For more details on eligibility and what support is available visit the Studying in the UK: guidance for EU students pages on the Gov.uk website.

 In recognition of the ongoing uncertainty regarding Brexit, if you’re a student resident in the EU, EEA or Switzerland, and you join the University of Portsmouth in 2021/22 or 2022/23, you'll be eligible for a Transition Scholarship.
 The scholarship will apply to new undergraduate, postgraduate taught and postgraduate research students.

 The scholarship will be applied to your fees throughout the length of your course.
 As a result, the actual fee you'll pay will be equivalent to the fee for UK students in 2021/22 and beyond.
 The scholarship will be set at different levels for different courses.